-No hacks, just reality checks!
+No hacks, just reality checks around Wedding Wear!

 Who doesn’t love a good wedding?
-It’s got good food, entertaining music, great company and obviously a colourful display of wedding outfits.
+It’s got good food, entertaining music, great company and obviously a colourful display of wedding wear.
 Now while we’re on the topic of wedding wear, let’s get real: Are those bedazzled, embellished garments we often see looking dreamy — comfortable?

 The short answer is no, incidentally the long answer is also NO!
 You don’t just dress to impress, you dress to have fun, to let your hair down and most likely dance the night away.
-The secret to mastering the art of comfy wedding attire is coveted, but since you’re already here, we’ll let you in on it below.
+The secret to mastering the art of comfy wedding wear is coveted, but since you’re already here, we’ll let you in on it below.

 Location, Location, Location

 We’re talking about both destination weddings and local.
 Is it at a misty hill station or a sunny beach-side wedding?
 Is it indoor or outdoor?
 While it could be any of these and more, it’s important to factor in the venue for wedding wear.
 Just like how you wouldn’t wear a coat in the middle of summer, the weather and climate can dictate what you wear.

 An outdoor beach wedding?
 Stick to light colours like pastels and off-white.
 Darker colours will trap the heat and make you stuffy.
 A cooler wedding near the mountains?
 Try warmer colours like reds, orange and yellows.
 This balances out the temperature with the warmth in colours.

 All the cool kids are wearing pumped-up kicks for a reason!